python/cpython/Doc/library/warnings.rst

 ------------------

 There are a number of built-in exceptions that represent warning categories.
 This categorization is useful to be able to filter out groups of warnings.

+While these are technically
+:ref:`built-in exceptions <warning-categories-as-exceptions>`, they are documented here, because conceptually they belong to the warnings mechanism.

+User code can define additional warning categories by subclassing one of the standard warning categories.
+A warning category must always be a subclass of the :exc:`Warning` class.

 The following warnings category classes are currently defined:

 .. tabularcolumns:: |l|p{0.6\linewidth}|